nwg/racket-wiki/Creating-Languages.md

   * Support for [Adding Languages to DrRacket](https://docs.racket-lang.org/tools/adding-languages.html#%28part._.Adding_.Arbitrary_.Languages_to_.Dr.Racket%29)
   * macro [`Todo List`](https://docs.racket-lang.org/todo-list/index.html) DrRacket plugin 'intended for use with cooperating languages, especially statically typed languages and proof assistants'.

-## Workflow
+## (DRAFT) Workflow

-DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT
+DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT

 Options for building your language
 * provide a combination of library and/or macro language extensions and a subset of Racket (a new language closely related to Racket - no parser required)
 * provide a combination of library and/or macro language extensions, removing racket language forms and functions (a new language)
 * new syntax (parser required) with racket backend  e.g. [Datalog](http://docs.racket-lang.org/datalog/datalog.html), Algol, Forth
 * new syntax targeting other backend e.g. [asi64](http://docs.racket-lang.org/asi64/index.html)

+approach: see _'[Beautiful Racket](https://beautifulracket.com): Make your own programming languages with Racket'_ by Matthew But­t­er­ick (book)

+DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT

 ## Documentation
 * Macros